descostesn/BiocNYC-ChIPSeqSpike/README.md

 ### Required R packages and versions.

-We will need the devel version of R (v3.5) and Bioconductor (v3.6) with the following packages.
+We will need the devel version of R v(3.5) and Bioconductor (v3.7) with the following packages.
+To install R-devel you can follow this [tutorial](http://singmann.org/installing-r-devel-on-linux/).

 ```{r packages, echo=TRUE,eval=FALSE,cache=FALSE}
 install.packages("tools", dependencies=TRUE)